By Beth Booram, Spiritual Director

 If any of these situations describe you and your present spiritual life and longings, I’d recommend that you consider seeking out a spiritual director to help you attune to the movement of God in your life.
 Spiritual directors actually don’t tell you where to go; they help you discover the Spirit’s direction and leading within you.
 If you would like to find a spiritual director in your area, let me recommend contacting Spiritual Directors International (http://www.sdiworld.org/find-a-spiritual-director) or the Evangelical Spiritual Directors Association (http://graftedlife.org/esda/search/) or Sustainable Faith (http://www.sustainablefaith.com/spiritualdirectors) for a list of trained spiritual directors you can interview.

-And if you find yourself curious about being trained to offer the ministry of spiritual direction, let me encourage you to find out more about the Sustainable Faith School of Spiritual Direction, offered all around North America and Europe (http://www.sustainablefaith.com), as well as here at Sustainable Faith Indy (http://www.sustainablefaithindy.com).
-For those who’ve graduated from our program, the most common response we hear is that participants have come to listen differently to everyone in their lives!
+And if you find yourself curious about being trained to offer the ministry of spiritual direction, let me encourage you to find out more about the Sustainable Faith School of Spiritual Direction, offered all around North America and Europe (http://www.sustainablefaith.com).

-Beth Booram, along with her husband David, is the founder and director of Sustainable Faith Indy, a retreat center in Indianapolis.
-She leads the Sustainable Faith School of Spiritual Direction in Indy and speaks around the country on topics related to spiritual formation and Christian leadership.
-She has authored several books including Awaken Your Senses, and Starting Something New: Spiritual Direction for Your God-given Dream.
+Beth Booram, along with her husband David, is the founder and director of a retreat center in Indianapolis.
+Beth speaks around the country on topics related to spiritual formation and Christian leadership, and has authored several books including Awaken Your Senses, and Starting Something New: Spiritual Direction for Your God-given Dream.

 Click here to watch a short video that describes the primary role of a spiritual director.